dknight/whoopee/2024-05-19 circular-doubly-linked-list.md

 [doubly linked list](/post/doubly-linked-list.html).
 It stores 2 pointers, one is pointing to the next node, the other to the previous node and the first pointer points to the last and correspondingly last to the first.
-This approach makes a continual circular loop.
+This approach makes a continual circular loop which can be traversed in both directions.

 ![Figure 01: Circular doubly linked list example](/assets/img/circular-doubly-linkedlist01.svg)